Great Harbour Cay

-Great Harbour Cay /ˈkiː/ is the major island in the north Berry Islands.
+Great Harbour Cay /ˈkiː/ is the major island in the north Berry Islands, a district of the Bahamas.
 It has a population of 353 (2010 census).

 The islands are a stirrup-shaped chain of thirty large cays and numerous small cays of about thirty-two miles in length.
-The islands are located to the south of Great Abaco and about forty miles north-northwest of Nassau.
+The islands are located to the south of Great Abaco and about forty miles north-northwest of Nassau, the Bahamas capital.